-Table 13 shows the status of compliance with the AHMP required to achieve the management targets for the Project.
+Table 15 shows the status of compliance with the AHMP required to achieve the management targets for the Project.

-Table 13: Aboriginal Heritage Management Actions and Monitoring Status
+Table 15: Aboriginal Heritage Management Actions and Monitoring Status

-Management Action Monitoring Requirement Status Comments Implement GDAP system to prevent unauthorised clearing / disturbance.
-Annual audit of authorised versus actual cleared areas. С During the reporting period the Company's GIS system continued to be improved (refer to Section 4.2.2).
-The GIS system provides reconciled and updated information with high resolution drone photos and the GDAP disturbance areas.
+Management Action Monitoring Requirement Status Comments Implement GDAP system to prevent unauthorised Annual audit of authorised versus actual cleared areas. С During the reporting period the Company's GIS continued to be improved (refer to Section 4.2.2). clearing / disturbance.
+The GIS provides reconciled and updated information with high resolution drone photos and the GDAP disturbance areas.
+Revision of the GDAP Form (MRO-ENV-FM-007) was completed during the reporting period with the inclusion of more Aboriginal heritage assessment requirements.
 There was no GDAP approved or any clearing / disturbance near known Aboriginal heritage sites.
-The GDAP Form (MRO-ENV-FM-007) in Appendix 5 has questions on Aboriginal heritage: • Has entire application area been surveyed and provide survey reference? • Is a heritage certificate required? • Does the application area contain registered Heritage sites? • Has an on-ground check for any heritage artifacts been undertaken?
-The GDAP Form also includes an Archaeological predictive model assessment matrix.
 No unauthorised access to DAA 1985 and DAA 1986 and unregistered sites.
 Annual audit of Heritage Site Access Register. С A register is in-place - Mulga Rock Heritage & Environment Register (MRO-ENV-RG-001) - Aboriginal Registered Heritage Sites Authorised Entry Register.
 The information required on the register is: Register entry date Name of person(s) requesting entry Registered site ID/name Requesting person's reason for entry Date of requested entry Time of entry Time of exit Senior Site Executives name Senior Site Executive's decision for validity of reason for entry (Permitted / Not Permitted) Comment / action taken.
 There are no entries on the register.
-Any unauthorised disturbance of DAA 1985 and DAA 1986 and unregistered sites must be reported immediately as an environmental incident.
-Annual audit of Environmental Incident Records С Environment Incident Records were reviewed and no Aboriginal heritage related incidents occurred during the reporting period.
+Any unauthorised disturbance of DAA 1985 and DAA 1986 and unregistered sites must be Annual audit of Environmental Incident Records С Incident records were reviewed, and no Aboriginal heritage related incidents occurred during the reporting period.